 Farber (2005, 2008) econometrically analyzes another dataset on New York City cabdrivers.
 In his data, as in Camerer et al.'s, drivers' hours worked and earnings per hour are negatively correlated.
-He finds that a model with daily earnings targets treated as latent variables fits significantly better than a neoclassical model.
-But his estimates of the targets are unstable, which he argues limits reference-dependence's usefulness in modeling labor supply.
+He finds that a model with daily earnings targets treated as latent variables fits better than a neoclassical model.
+But it yields unstable estimates of the targets, which Farber argues limits the usefulness of reference-dependence in modeling labor supply.2

-In a theory paper inspired by Camerer et al.'s and Farber's analyses, KR propose a more general model of reference-dependent preferences with particular attention to the needs of economic applications.
+In a theory paper inspired by Camerer et al.'s and Farber's analyses, KR propose a more general model of reference-dependent preferences with attention to the needs of economic applications.
 KR assume that utility is additively separable across separate components of neoclassical consumption utility and reference-dependent "gain-loss" utility.
-Unlike KT and Farber, who take no definite position on how reference points are determined, KR close their model by equating a consumer's reference points to his good-by-good rational expectations of consumption outcomes.
+Unlike KT, who take no definite position on how reference points are determined, KR close their model by equating a consumer's reference points to his good-by-good rational expectations of consumption outcomes.
+Like Camerer et al.'s and Farber's models, KR's model can reconcile a negative overall correlation between hours and earnings per hour with the neoclassical prediction that higher wages tend to increase labor supply: With anticipated changes in earnings or hours, gain-loss utility drops out of the model, which then reflects the neoclassical prediction.
+But with unanticipated changes, loss aversion makes choices bunch around reference points, which can yield a negative overall correlation.